-Sen. Tammy Baldwin (D), the Senate Democratic Caucus Secretary, voted Yea against her party.
+Sen. Bernard “Bernie” Sanders (I), the Senate Democratic Outreach Chair, voted Yea against his party.

-Sen. Richard Durbin (D), the Senate Minority Whip, voted Yea against his party.
+Sen. Joe Manchin (D), the Senate Democratic Policy & Communications Committee Vice Chair, voted Nay against his party.

-Sen. Amy Klobuchar (D), the Senate Democratic Steering Committee Chair, voted Yea against her party.
+Sen. Debbie Stabenow (D), the Senate Democratic Policy & Communications Committee Chair, voted Nay against her party.

 Somtimes a party leader will vote on the winning side, even if it is against his or her position, to have the right to call for a new vote under a motion to reconsider.
 For more, see this explanation from The Washington Post.